aepinilla/preprocess_eeg/README.md

 ```
 2. Install the required libraries
 ```
-pip install -r requirements. txt
+pip install -r requirements.txt
 ```
 3. Go to the folder where the libraries are stored in your computer.
-If you are using Conda, they
+If you are using Conda in Mac, they
 should be stored in:
 ```
 /Users/USERNAME/anaconda3/envs/preprocess_eeg/lib/python3.11/site-packages